-The Company presently has seven directors, three of whom (Messrs.
-Puskar, Barnett and Todd) are executive officers of the Company and do not receive any additional compensation for serving as directors of the Company.
-Messrs.
-DeLynn, Gaisford and Graciano were each paid a director's fee of \$24,000 during fiscal 1996.
-Mr. Smiley received \$45,000 as compensation during the fiscal year for services as a director and a member of the Executive and Compensation Committees.
+The Company presently has seven directors, four of whom (Messrs.
+Puskar, Barnett, Todd and Mrs. Sunseri) are executive officers of the Company and do not receive any additional compensation for serving as directors of the Company.
+The Company's non-employee directors (Messrs.
+DeLynn, Gaisford and Smiley) earned director's fees of \$24,000 in fiscal 1998 and Mr. Smiley received an additional fee of \$21,000 for serving on the Company's Executive Committee.

 Under Service Benefit Agreements entered into with the Company in January 1995, Messrs.
-DeLynn, Graciano and Smiley are entitled to receive \$18,000 annually and Dr. Gaisford is entitled to receive \$6,000 annually, payable in monthly installments for a 10 year period from the date of their termination of service to the Company.
+DeLynn, Gaisford and Smiley are entitled to receive \$18,000 annually, payable in monthly installments for a 10 year period from the date of their termination of service to the Company.
 Upon the death or at the election of the director, the aggregate amount of any unpaid benefit is payable in a lump sum, discounted to present value at the per annum rate of 7%.